 Some floor standing coffee vending machines deliver coffee to go, in separate retail sized cups with sip lids.
 These units work great for small businesses, libraries, kiosks, universities, and rest stops.
 Some of these machines have a touchscreen option making it user friendly while providing multiple beverage options to the customer.They can also come with the option of setting a price for the dispensed coffee, and require almost no maintenance.

 All models are capable of delivering coffee in less than one minute.
-Machines that use pre ground coffee, such as capsule units, can deliver coffee in 40 seconds.
+Machines that use pre- ground coffee, such as capsule units, can deliver coffee in 40 seconds.
 Floor standing coffee vending machines will, most likely, deliver coffee in one full minute.
 Instant coffee vending machines can deliver your hot beverage in just about 9 seconds, which is very useful in offices where you want to save time on coffee breaks.

-Payment Systems in Coffee Vending Machines
+Payment Methods for Coffee Vending Machines

 Many tea and coffee vending machine suppliers offer a 24-hour customer service phone line in order to resolve any minor issues as quickly as possible.
 Whether it is to empty coffee grounds, fill ingredients, de-scale, or repair a machine, suppliers will be there for you when you need it.
 Smaller vending machines have built-in cleaning system with easy-to-follow procedures, and are relatively low maintenance.
 Larger machines will need to be serviced by the supplier to maintain the machine.
 It is essential to check the warranty period and post sale services offered by the supplier.